Logikz/Battleship/README.md

-# Project Template
+# Singleton Pattern Example

-This is a Java Maven Project Template
+This project includes some example implementations of Singleton Pattern.

 # How to compile the project